Paying or receiving child support

 In Australia, parents have a legal responsibility to financially support their children, whether they are biological, adoptive or same sex parents.

-Parents can make an agreement about child support or they can apply to the Department of Human Services (Child Support) (DHS) for an administrative assessment.
+Parents can make an agreement about child support or they can apply to the Services Australia (Child Support) for an administrative assessment.

 If you have a dispute about child support, get legal advice.

 The law says parents have a primary responsibility to financially support their children, no matter what might have happened between the parents.
 This responsibility applies to biological, adoptive or same-sex parents.
 Even if a parent has no contact with their child, they are still financially responsible for them.

 This financial responsibility has priority over any other commitments the parents have other than those needed to support themselves, their child or anyone else they are looking after.

 For information about determining who a child’s father is, see proof of parentage.

 For disputes about child support payments, get legal advice.

 Child support for same-sex parents

 Same-sex parents have the same financial obligations for supporting their children as heterosexual couples.

 A same-sex couple will usually be considered a child’s parents if: